kyzyx/kyzyx.github.io/_posts/2016-09-27-emptying-refurnishing-and-relighting-indoor-spaces.md

 and [Turbosquid](www.turbosquid.com) (user shop3ds).
 Several additional 3D models were obtained from the [Stanford 3D Scanning Repository](http://graphics.stanford.edu/data/3Dscanrep/).

-This work was supported by the NSF/Intel Visual and Experimental Computing Award
+This work was supported by the NSF/Intel Visual and Experiential Computing Award
 \#1538618, with additional support from Google, Microsoft, Pixar, and the University of Washington Animation Research Labs.